 The restaurant's expansive dining room is as dramatic as its Asian fusion food, which includes Chinese, Japanese, and Korean dishes.
 Peking duck, dim sum, and sushi are all available as are intriguing options such as Portobello Mushroom Fries and Morimoto Poke Salad with tuna, salmon, apples, and pears.
 Dowling says that the Tonkotsu Ramen is the best in Orlando.
 Morimoto Asia is one of many Disney Springs restaurants operated by the Patina Restaurant Group, including other picks on this list, Enzo’s Hideaway and Maria & Enzo’s Ristorante.

-There are more hearty dishes to try upstairs from Enzo’s Hideaway at this more traditional Italian restaurant.
+There are more hearty dishes to try upstairs from Enzo’s Hideaway at Maria and Enzo’s Ristorante, which is a more traditional Italian restaurant.
 Pasta, which is made fresh on the premises, is featured in entrees such as Three Cheese Ravioli and Chicken Parmigiana.
 The Salmone (available for brunch), which is served with roasted vegetables and fingerling potatoes, is especially good.
+Dowling says that the lunch specials at Maria and Enzo’s can’t be beaten for price, quality, and quantity.

 Of course Disney Springs had to jump in on the craft burger and shake craze.
 D-Luxe Burger is run by Disney (the “D” in “D-Luxe”).
 The fresh-ground, cooked-to-order burgers include the El Diablo (with chorizo, fried banana peppers, and chipotle mayonnaise) and a Classic Cheeseburger (which is reasonably priced at $9.99).
 To wash down the burgers, D-Luxe offers a Strawberry Shortcake Gelato Shake and a S'mores Gelato Shake.